-This course covers the history, benefits, and contraindications of massage; anatomical terminology; and basic Swedish techniques such as effleurage, petrissage, friction, tapotement, and vibration.
-Students completing this course will have had extensive hands-on application of these techniques in classroom and lab sessions.
+This course covers professional touch, hygiene and sanitation, body mechanics, and Swedish massage techniques, such as effleurage, petrissage, friction, tapotement, and vibration.
+Students completing this course will have had extensive professional and ethical hands-on application of these techniques in classroom and lab sessions.
+Students will also learn the physiological effects of massage on the body.
+The levels of organization of the body and the anatomy, physiology and pathologies of the endocrine system will be covered as well.

-SR111 Anatomy and Physiology - Systems of the Body
+SR111 Anatomy and Physiology - Systems of the Body 5.0 Quarter Credits

-This course covers the fundamentals of anatomy and physiology, including the levels of organization of the body.
-The anatomy and physiology of the circulatory, immune, respiratory, digestive, nervous and endocrine systems will be covered.
+This course covers the fundamentals of anatomy and physiology.
+Anatomy and physiology of the cardiovascular, respiratory, digestive, and nervous systems will be covered.
 Students will learn the structure, function, and effects of massage on each of these systems.
 Students will also be able to name and describe pathologies of these systems.
-Students will also learn how to perform seated/chair massage.
+Students will also learn how to perform seated massage.